 What Are Poverty Thresholds And Poverty Guidelines?

 Poverty thresholds and poverty guidelines are dollar amounts set by the U.S. government to indicate the least amount of income a person or family needs to meet their basic needs.
-People whose income falls below the specified amount are considered poor.
+People whose income falls below the specified amount are considered low income.

-Both poverty thresholds and poverty guidelines are based on the official poverty measure established by the U.S. Census Bureau.
-See “How Is Poverty Measured” to learn more about the official poverty measure as well as various other poverty measures.
+Both poverty thresholds and poverty guidelines are based on the Official Poverty Measure (OPM) established by the U.S. Census Bureau.
+See “How Is Poverty Measured” to learn more about the OPM as well as various other poverty measures.

 Both the poverty thresholds and the poverty guidelines are the same for all mainland states, regardless of regional differences in the cost of living.
 Both are updated annually for price changes using the Consumer Price Index for All Urban Consumers (CPI-U).

-The Census Bureau uses poverty thresholds as part of the official poverty measure to estimate the population’s income and poverty levels and related information.
-They release these statistics in an annual report for the year and over time.
-They also make the data—with information that could be used to identify individuals removed—available online for researchers.
+The Census Bureau uses poverty thresholds as part of the OPM to estimate the population’s income and poverty levels and related information.
+These statistics are released in an annual report for the year and over time.
+The Census Bureau also makes the data available online after removing information that could be used to identify individuals.

-The most recent report covers 2017 and was issued in September 2018 as Income and Poverty in the United States: 2017.
-It provides estimates of how many people are poor; the poverty rate, or percentage of people who are below the poverty threshold; and how poverty is distributed by age, race, ethnicity, region, and family type.
+Poverty threshold levels released for 2023 were issued by the U.S. Census Bureau in February 2023.
+It provides estimates of how many people experience poverty; the poverty rate, or percentage of people who are below the poverty threshold; and how poverty is distributed by age, race, ethnicity, region, and family type.
 The report also includes real median incomes and earnings, the level of income inequality, and poverty rates by sex.

 This is an accordion element with a series of buttons that open and close related content panels.